cschladetsch/TipsAndTricks/ShellCommands.md

 You can do pretty much everything with *find* and a few pipes.

+* Ignore all folders that start with .
+* Ignore a given set of folders
+* Exclude a pattern match

 ## sort
+**Too many to list, trying to break it down well**

 ## du

+**Too many to list, trying to break it down well**

 ## grep
+**Too many to list, trying to break it down well**

 Patern search with or without case sensitivity.

 ## ln
+**Too many to list, trying to break it down well**

 Make symbolic links.

 ## which

 	$ which `python`
-Tells you what command will be executed when you enter *python* at the command line.
+Tells you what command will be executed when you enter *python at the command line.

 # Redirect errors to null